TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/thethingskickstartergateway/_index.md

 ## Prerequisites

 1. User account on {{% tts %}} with rights to create Gateways and API Keys.
 2. The Things Gateway running the latest firmware (a minimum of `v1.0.8` is necessary).
+See [firmware installation instructions](https://github.com/TheThingsProducts/gateway/tree/develop/firmware/).

 ## Registration